-The Australian Government is embarking on a revolutionary, long-term plan to rid our waterways of one of the country’s most devastating pests - common carp.
+The Australian Government is investigating a long-term biological control plan to reduce the impacts on our waterways of one of the country’s most devastating pests - common carp.

 How carp are hurting the country

-Carp (Cyprinus carpio also referred to as European carp) are one of the worst introduced pest species in Australia.
+Carp (Cyprinus carpio also referred to as common carp) are one of the worst introduced pest species in Australia.
 They have significant social, environmental and economic impacts.

 Carp have major negative impact on water quality and the amenity value of our freshwater rivers and lakes.
-This affects all water users, including irrigators and regional communities.
 Carp also have a devastating impact on biodiversity, and have decimated native fish populations in many areas since they first became established as a major pest in the wild in the 1960s.
-Carp dominate the Murray Darling Basin, making up 80-90 per cent of the fish biomass.
+Carp dominate the Murray Darling Basin, making up to 80-90 per cent of fish biomass.

 National Carp Control Plan

-Years of rigorous testing has shown that carp herpesvirus is specific to common carp, and won’t cause disease in any other species of fish (including native Australian fish) or in other animals that are exposed to the virus, including humans.
+Extensive evidence, including testing of Australian species by CSIRO, indicates that the carp virus is specific to common carp, and doesn't cause disease in other species of fish (including native Australian fish) or in other animals that are exposed to the virus, including humans.

-Testing conducted by the CSIRO, through the Invasive Animals Cooperative Research Centre has found that under optimal conditions carp herpesvirus will kill up to 95 per cent of individual carp.
+Testing conducted by the CSIRO, through the former Invasive Animals Cooperative Research Centre, has found that under optimal conditions the carp virus will kill up to 95 per cent of infected carp.

 Find out more